Personalizing captures

 ## Types of personalization

-You can personalize three types of elements in a capture:
+You can personalize four types of elements in a capture:

 ## Personalizing text